xinran-waibel/det-website/event-landing-page.md

 ---
 layout: page
 title: Join Us In Your City
-subtitle: We're a global community of data engineers, building relationships and sharing knowledge across major tech hubs.
+subtitle: We're a global community of data engineers.
 Join our meetup for talks from industry experts and connect with like-minded data professionals.
 ---
 <head>
     <meta charset="UTF-8">